 IVC filter lawsuits are complicated, whether you're arguing that the IVC filter was defective (product liability), or that the medical professional who treated you made an unreasonable mistake (medical malpractice).

-First, you'll have to file your lawsuit within the strictly-enforced time limits set in your state (called "statute of limitations").
-(Learn more about IVC filter lawsuits and the statute of limitations.)
+First, you'll have to file your lawsuit within the strictly-enforced time limits set in your state (set by a law called a "statute of limitations").

 Next, the complexity of your case will affect the timeline.
 IVC filter lawsuits usually involve piles of medical records and multiple expert witnesses on both sides, which means some stages, like discovery and pretrial motions, will undoubtedly take longer than they might in a less complicated lawsuit (like a slip and fall or car accident case).